-Fig. 5: Learning latent corridors over time. (a and b): The x-axis represents adaptation time in person-seconds, or the amount trajectories used to train $\mathcal{A}(\mathcal{P})$, and the y-axis represents the ADE.
-Results are normalized per-scene and averaged over models trained on 25 MOTSynth scenes (a) and 7 from MOT and WildTrack (b), with shaded area $\sigma/10$.
+Fig. 5: Learning latent corridors over time. (a and b): The x-axis represents adaptation time in human-seconds, or the amount trajectories used to train $\mathcal{A}(\mathcal{P})$ , and the y-axis represents the ADE.
+Results are normalized per-scene and averaged over models trained on 25 MOTSynth scenes (a) and 7 from MOT and WildTrack (b), with shaded area $\sigma/10$ .
 On all data, even with a short adaptation time, our methods improve on the baselines, and as adaptation time increases, performance improves.
-Latent corridors + per-scene finetuning has the best performance. c) Comparison to baseline over many MOTSynth scenes for models trained with 8% (point) and 80% (arrowhead) h-s datasets.
+Latent corridors + per-scene finetuning has the best performance. c) Comparison to baseline over many MOTSynth scenes for models trained with 8% (point) and 80% (arrowhead) human-second datasets.
 Each arrow represents one scene, with the ADE using our ATP method plotted against the scene-aware baseline ADE.
 For some deployment scenes, the scene-aware baseline suffices, whereas other scenes see much more significant benefits from our method.

-ing sets consist of the first 2, 4, 8, 16, 32, 48, 64 and 80% of agents to enter the scene.
-Results normalized per-scene and averaged are shown in Fig. 5b.
-Using only latent corridors performs comparably to only finetuning the last layer for each deployment scene, while latent corridors with per-scene finetuning yields significant performance gains.
-We visualize the ADE results per-scene with our LC + finetuning method trained with 8% and then trained with 80% of the data in Fig. 5c.
+LC + finetuning method trained with 8% and then trained with 80% of the data in Fig. 5c.
 We see that while the effectiveness of the adaptation for varying time horizons differs for each deployment scene, there are many scenes where adaptation yields significant gains, and some where the improvement on ADE error is up to 63.4%.
-We hypothesize that scenes where our method yields smaller gains exhibit behaviors and environment geometries that the prior $\mathcal P$ is sufficient for.
+We hypothesize that scenes where our method yields smaller gains exhibit behaviors and environment geometries that the prior $\mathcal{P}$ is sufficient for.
 Qualitative results.
 Visualizations from the per-scene models can be seen in Fig. 3 and Fig. 4.
 We observe many examples where the scene-aware baseline seems to lack awareness of the ground plane.
 In multiple instances, the scene-aware baseline predicts a pedestrian floats into the air (Fig. 3 top row and Fig. 4), whereas our predictions lie closely in line with the ground truth trajectory in terms of distance from the ground plane.
 This holds even for non-planar ground planes: When a pedestrian walks up stairs, our model seems to better understand their 3D structure, for example in the bottom right of Fig. 4.
 Additionally, our approach captures trends of behaviour in scenes such as walking on the sidewalk instead of into the road, walking around the rotunda, and walking up the section of smaller, easily traversable steps (see Fig. 3 second row, left to right).